Diagnosing and Treating Sarcoidosis

 - Laboratory tests (blood and urine tests) - These tests can help doctors see if you have inflammation in your body and high blood calcium levels.
 The tests also spot potential side effects from medications to treat sarcoidosis.

 If a specialist recommends that you should have some form of treatment for sarcoidosis, they often use medications that turn down your immune system's activity.
 These medications work in different ways and can have different side effects.
 It is important to tell your doctor if you feel different after starting one of these new medications and to get your scheduled lab work on time.

 Corticosteroids, such as prednisone, are medications that turn down the immune system's activity and can improve symptoms of cough, shortness of breath, eye irritation, skin rashes, and joint pain.
 Prednisone can have side effects such as weight gain, sleeplessness, thinning of the bones, and sometimes vision changes.
 It may also cause high blood pressure and diabetes.
 You may be treated with prednisone for a period of time and then tapered off this medication as your symptoms improve.

 Other medications.
+There are a variety of other medications that can be used alone or in combination to treat sarcoidosis.
 Methotrexate is a medication that is used with or sometimes instead of prednisone.
-It is taken once a week, orally or as a shot under the skin.
+It is taken once a week, orally or as a shot.
 Antimalarials, usually used to treat malaria, may help with sarcoidosis that involves the skin or joints.
 Anti-TNF medications are also used to treat rheumatoid arthritis, and may be given intravenously or injected under your skin for sarcoidosis.
+Other drugs that suppress or activate the immune system can also be used, including an older, FDA approved repository corticoptropin drug that helps your body produce its own natural steroid hormones and can be injected under your skin.
 All of these medications may have side effects and require close monitoring and adjustments by of your specialist.